SecurityWorks/Encryption-Garden/README.md

 Well, the gap is closing FAST!!
 You have to be patient.
 It is a actually a GOOD thing that rust is paranoid and they do not take crates out of hazmat status too soon.
-Hazmat status rust is WAY safer for production than hazmat status golang for example.
+Hazmat status crates are WAY safer for production than hazmat status golang for example.
 It will take a bit of time for higher level crypto abstractions to hit...but when they do- Rust crypto operations will be the undisputed king- and other langs crypto operations will be silly by comparison- and that is objective truth !!
 Make ZERO mistake... new langs, in order to be superior to rust- will require a stricter compiler !
 It is a GOOD thing when the compiler rejects your rust code 20 or more times in a row.
 It is what you NEED to make a superior and more bulletproof executable !

 # Rust Cryptography Ecosystem Overview